danielechoi0/teachAI/README.md

-# TailorTalks
+# Edusona

-**TailorTalks** is a personalized language learning platform powered by [Vapi](https://www.vapi.ai).
-With TailorTalks, teachers can design and deploy fully customized voice AI assistants, monitor student progress in real time, and evaluate conversations with automated insights.
+**Edusona** is a personalized language learning platform powered by [Vapi](https://www.vapi.ai).
+With Edusona, teachers can design and deploy fully customized voice AI assistants, monitor student progress in real time, and evaluate conversations with automated insights.

-**TailorTalks** offers the opportunity to truly offer personalized learning for everyone.
+**Edusona** offers the opportunity to truly offer personalized learning for everyone.

 ---